Doubly isogenous curves of genus two with a rational action of $D_6$: An unlikely intersection in characteristic zero

-\begin{proof} Two curves in the $D_6$-family are doubly isogenous if the elliptic curves in Porism~\ref{P:baseE} corresponding to the base curve are isogenous and if there are isogenies between the elliptic curves which occur when decomposing the Prym up to isogeny.
-Recall that the pattern of isogenies may be more complicated that simply requiring isogenies between the corresponding orbits (see Example~\ref{example:doubleisogenypatterns}).
-For any such pattern, we may select elliptic curves $E^1, E^2, \ldots, E^6$ depending nontrivially on a parameter such that a pair of doubly isogenous $D_6$-curves for parameters $t$ and $s$ gives us two triples of elliptic curves
+\begin{proof} Two curves in the \dsixfamily are doubly isogenous if the elliptic curves in Corollary~\ref{P:baseE} corresponding to the base curve are isogenous and if there are isogenies between the elliptic curves that occur when decomposing the Prym up to isogeny.
+Recall that the pattern of isogenies may be more complicated than simply requiring isogenies between the corresponding orbits (see Example~\ref{example:doubleisogenypatterns}).
+For any such pattern, we may select elliptic curves $E^{(1)}, E^{(2)}, \ldots, E^{(6)}$ depending nontrivially on a parameter such that a pair of doubly isogenous $D_6$-curves for parameters $t$ and $s$ gives us two triples of elliptic curves

 with $E^i_t \sim E^{3+i}_s$ for $i=1,2,3$.
-(For example, take $E^1 = E^4$ to be the base elliptic curve and the remaining elliptic curves to be from two of the orbits that need to be isogenous.)
+(See Table \ref{table:lambdas} for the expression of the $\lambda$-invariant for each elliptic curve and the text immediately following for the corresponding $j$-invariants, and see Remark \ref{remark:simultaneous} for an explanation of the minimal choice of $6$ curves.)
+One example would be taking $E^{(1)} = E^{(4)}$ to be the base elliptic curve and the remaining elliptic curves to be from two of the orbits that need to be isogenous.